2020 Clek Fllo Review

 - Crypton fabric allows for easy cleanup of messes

 - Heavy seat: Fllo weighs close to 29 lbs. with the ARB

 - Assembly: Like the Foonf, using the Fllo rear-facing takes a methodical approach.
-This isn’t a carseat you can pull from the box and think you can assemble without reading the directions.
+This isn’t a carseat you can pull from the box and think you can assemble and use without reading the directions.

 - Must manually adjust harness height.
 I’d like to see a no re-thread harness adjuster on a carseat in this class.

 As you can see, there are advantages to being a princess.
-Princess Fllo has the flexibility of the flip foot instead of Foonf’s recline base, which reduces visibility problems for drivers, the option of using the anti-rebound bar (required in Canada), and the option of using the rear-facing lockoffs for seat belt installations.
+Princess Fllo has the flexibility of the flip foot instead of Foonf’s recline base, which reduces visibility problems for drivers, and the option of using the anti-rebound bar (required in Canada).
 Need 3-across?
 Not a problem since Fllo is so narrow on the outside and roomy on the inside (and won’t cost the price of a used car to get it).
-The Crypton fabric seals the deal, especially if you have messy eaters or potty trainers in your car.
+The Crypton fabric seals the deal, especially if you have messy eaters.
 Fllo doesn’t have rigid LATCH connectors like Foonf, but the deluxe push-on style LATCH connectors are easy to use and when stored, you don’t even know they’re there.
 Now your coach can truly travel in style with your prince or princess on board!